-No charge for exchange of damaged or defaced card
+No charge for exchange of damaged, defaced, or electronically unreadable card.

 There is no cost for exchange of an electronically unreadable card which is not visibly damaged.

 Spouses of registered students may obtain IDs entitling them to certain privileges.
 The student and spouse must appear in person in 50 Administration Building and present the student's MSU ID card and proof of marriage.
 There is no charge.